cabal-club/cable/readme.md

 an eventually-consistent view of the shared data.

 ## 1. Introduction
-The scope of the cable wire protocol is the facilitation of members of a Cabal group chat to exchange crytographically signed documents with each other, such as chat messages, spread across various user-defined topics.
+The purpose of the cable wire protocol is the facilitation of members of a Cabal group chat to exchange crytographically signed documents with each other, such as chat messages, spread across various user-defined topics.

 Cable is designed to be:
 * fairly simple to implement in any language with only a single dependency (libsodium)